 There are no provincial parks or conservation reserves at or within 120 metres of the Project site.
 Similarly, there are no Natural Heritage Resources (Provincial Significant Wetlands (PSW), Areas of Natural and Scientific Interest (ANSI), and Environmentally Significant Areas (ESA)) within 50 metres of the Project Site or a natural feature other than an ANSI within 120 metres of the site.
-The Natural Heritage report, from a review of OMNR Records, noted that the Komoko / South Provincially Significant Wetland (PSW) was approximately 130 metres away beyond the subject property.
-Woodlands are situated further away to the north and northwest.
-A site investigation was undertaken to verify the delineation of the PSW boundary and other natural features.
-The layout for the array field is outside of the 120 metre setback requirement of all natural features.
-The development of the site is not anticipated to impact the PSW.
-The St. Clair Region Conservation Authority (SCRCA) has defined a regulated area along the watercourse to the west.
-The Project site is considered to be outside this limit.
-This boundary will be confirmed with SCRCA and the need for a permit under Ontario Regulation 97/04, Development, Interference with Wetlands and Alterations to Shorelines and Watercourses defined.
-The buried works (electrical service) would not typically require a permit.
+There are three woodlands located within 200 metres to 400 metres of the site.
+A site investigation has been undertaken and confirmed that there are no natural features within the 120 metre radius of influence in relation to the Project site.
+There are no buildings within the Project site.
+The St. Clair Region Conservation Authority (SCRCA) has defined a regulated area along the watercourse to the east.
+The Project site is greater than 30 metres beyond this boundary.